gisquick/gisquick-doc/docs/installation/user-management.rst

    exit()

-Then new user can log in into Gisquick application.
+Then the new user can log in into Gisquick application.

 .. figure:: ../img/installation/login-screen.png